Early dementia risk factors: Best Strategies to Reduce Dementia Risks

 Limit alcohol intake:

 Make positive choices for your well-being.
-A moderate alcohol intake can reduce the risk of dementia.
+A moderate alcohol intake can avoid and reduce the risk of dementia.
 Let's be mindful of our drinking habits and enjoy drinks in moderation for a healthy life.
 Remember, small changes make a big difference in our health.
 Cheers to a vibrant life!

 Quit smoke: